Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Introduction

 \section{Introduction}

 Understanding the embodied learning of movement control is a long-standing challenge shared by artificial intelligence and neuroscience.
 Recent advances in neuroscience have revealed whole-brain connectomics in animals at synaptic resolution~\citep{Dorkenwald2024a}.
-These resources enable the possibility of linking complete brain structure to the sensorimotor control of a physical body.
+These progress enables the possibility of linking whole-brain neural networks to the control of whole-body movement.

-Advances in deep reinforcement learning present neural network controllers that can accomplish challenging movement tasks.
-However, these methods typically use hand-crafted networks (e.g. multilayer perceptrons).
+Advances in deep reinforcement learning have produced neural network controllers that can accomplish challenging movement tasks.
+However, these methods typically use hand-crafted networks (e.g., multilayer perceptrons).
 While effective for specific tasks, such neural architectures diverge significantly from biological circuits, limiting the interpretability of the learned computations and making it difficult to relate them to real nervous systems.
 Connectome-constrained models have provided insights into sensory and premotor computations~\citep{Azevedo2024}, yet most efforts remain limited to specific subsystems and simplified behaviors.
-Thus the fundamental challenge remains: how can static connectomes be transformed into dynamic, functional models that reproduce the intricate and adaptive motor behaviors of bodies?
+The fundamental challenge remains: how can static connectomes be transformed into dynamic, functional models that reproduce the intricate and adaptive motor behaviors of bodies?
 Answering this question requires bridging two active lines of research: (i) mechanistic modeling that leverages whole-brain connectivity, and (ii) learning frameworks that can control high-dimensional whole-body movements.

-In this work, we develop the Fly-connectomic Graph Model (FlyGM), a neural controller whose computational architecture is directly inherited from the Drosophila whole-brain connectome.
-Without further neural architecture search or optimization, we use the connectome as a directed message-passing graph, partitioning nodes into afferent, intrinsic, and efferent sets to reflect biological information flow.
-By integrating this connectome-grounded policy with a physics-based fruit fly model, we demonstrate that the wiring of the fly brain provides a powerful structural inductive bias in embodied reinforcement learning.
+In this work, we develop the Fly-connectomic Graph Model (FlyGM), a neural network controller whose computational architecture is directly adapted from the Drosophila whole-brain connectome.
+We construct the control model as a directed message-passing graph, in which nodes are partitioned into afferent, intrinsic, and efferent sets according to their neurophysiological functions and edges encode real neural connectivity to preserve biologically grounded information flow.
+We then train this connectome-grounded policy with deep reinforcement learning to control the movements of a physics-based fruit fly model~\citep{Vaxenburg2025}.